Learning objectives

 stack.push("d");

-// get the last element without removing it
+// see what's on top without removing it

 System.out.println(stack.peek()); // d